WHAT IS PUGALUG PUG RESCUE?

 Fostering: Once the pug arrives at its Foster Home, the Foster Parent is responsible for its care and health until it is ready to be adopted.
 Most of our pugs are not adopted until they are in good health; those with chronic conditions are adopted out to families equipped to deal with the health problems.
 A vet visit is scheduled early in the foster process to evaluate what, if any, medical issues need to be dealt with.
 All dogs in foster care are spayed/neutered, vaccinated and microchipped.
 The Foster Parent arranges for medical treatments as required, including surgeries before going up for adoption.
 Behavioral and emotional evaluations are also done.
 Foster parents provide updates for the Pugalug website.

 We do not contact all applicants, but you can watch the website for updates.
-When the dog is going for a home visit, they are moved to the "adoption pending" section.
+When a home visit is arranged, the information will be posted on their bio.
+Adoption details will be updated and the dog will moved to Happy Tails page.

 POST ADOPTION CONCERNS